jeremy-rifkin/libassert/README.md

 - **Automatic expression decomposition:** `assert(foo() == bar());` is automatically understood as `assert_eq(foo(), bar());`. `assert_eq` and variants may be deprecated once support for automatic decomposition improves.
+  - Displaying good diagnostic info here requires some attempt to parse C++ expression grammar, which is ambiguous without type info.
 - Diagnostic info: Show the values of parts of the assert expression.
   - Comprehensive stringification (attempts to display a wide variety of types effectively and supports user-defined types).
 - Smart diagnostic info
-  - Don't display `1 => 1` or other such redundant expression-value pairs.
+  - `1 => 1` and other such redundant expression-value diagnostics are not displayed.
-  - Try to provide format consistency: If a comparison involves an expression and a hex literal, the values of the left and right side are printed in both decimal and hex.
+  - The library tries to provide format consistency: If a comparison involves an expression and a hex literal, the values of the left and right side are printed in both decimal and hex.
 - Smart parenthesization: Re-constructed expressions from `assert_...` have parentheses automatically inserted if it would help readability or be otherwise important for precedence.
-- Pretty printing
 - Rough syntax highlighting because why not!

 Demo: (note that the call to `abort();` on assertion failure is commented out for this demo)